 The Company carries out all its operations with Group companies, entities and parties linked to market values.
 In addition, the transfer prices are adequately supported, which is why the Company's Board of Directors consider that there are no significant risks in this respect from which future liabilities could arise.

-nas been approved by re the recommendation of wing Madrid, 7 May 2019
+This Interim Report has been approved by resolution of the Board of Directors following the recommendation of the Audit Committee.

+Madrid, 7 May 2019